JeffersonLab/clas12-qadb/src/README.md

-# Groovy access to clasqaDB
+# Groovy access to QADB

 this directory contains the Groovy source code to access the QA database